-Spring 2007 Fall 2007 University Supplied Beds Outside Foggy Bottom/West End Area 0 0 University Supplied Beds Outside Foggy Bottom/West End Area Occupied by Full-Time Undergraduates 0 0
+Spring 2009 Fall 2009 University Supplied Beds Outside Foggy Bottom/West End Area 0 0 University Supplied Beds Outside Foggy Bottom/West End Area Occupied by Full-Time Undergraduates 0 0

 Note 1 - As of August 1, 2008, full time Foggy Bottom undergraduates were no longer assigned to Columbia Plaza.
 Therefore, this facility was no longer 'available' to full time undergraduates.
-Twenty-two full time undergraduates, however, were residents of Columbia Plaza under the GW student housing program as of August 1st and, pursuant to Condition P-8, are permitted to remain residents of Columbia Plaza until they graduate.
+One full time undergraduate, however, is a resident of Columbia Plaza under the GW student housing program as of October 9th 2009 and, pursuant to Condition P-8, is permitted to remain a resident of Columbia Plaza until they graduate.